Anonymous-conference-202x/Dataset/README.md

-# AAL_Dataset
+Advanced Assembly Learning for Cross-Architectural IoT Malware Threat Hunting

-Sharing the dataset information for paper: Advanced Assembly Learning for Cross-Architectural IoT Malware Threat Hunting
+SHA256 of the files used in Datasets 1 & 2.